pfizer-opensource/CoSpred/readme.md

 This provide workflow to prepare your own training datasets from raw files and convert them into tensors.
 These tensors are input for machine learning architecure.
 The architecture can be build using Tensorflow or Pytorch framework.

-Here we are predicting Complete MSMS spectrum as set of (Mi,Ii) where Mi is the mass of the peak and Ii is the intenisty of the peak.
+Here we are predicting full MSMS spectrum as set of (Mi,Ii) where Mi is the mass of the peak and Ii is the intenisty of the peak.
+For the BiGRU model, the MSMS spectrum is presented as b/y ion series discribed in original Prosit paper.

 Two machine learning architectures were demonstrated.

-* CoSpred: Predicts complete MSMS spectrum using transformer architecture
+* Transformer: Predicts full MSMS spectrum using transformer architecture
-* Prosit: Predicts y-, b- ion intensities using BiGRU architecture
+* BiGRU: Predicts y-, b- ion intensities using BiGRU architecture

 ## Installation